CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 "Dilettante.
 Stop talking."

 Once again my voice slipped from my control: "Aye, when you stop loving my enemy!
-When you cease the wreaking of Coteshinoeleon's progression, and the withering of my king's kind."
+When you cease the wreaking of Coteshinoeleon's progression, and the withering of my king's kind!
+Your fostered project is his - admit it!"

-"Ynewy Flechetteir, you cannot take her as any kind of envoy," Kuryo said, turning from me with a sweep of her cloak.
-"She came here as a smokescreen, this little-merited child, with no foresight and no goals.
+"Ynewy Flechetteir, you cannot take her as any kind of envoy,” Kuryo said, turning from me with a sweep of her cloak.
+“She came here, this little-merited child, with no foresight and no goals.
 This is a vapid passion you hear from her.
 This is the petty fervor of a petty crew - I will not allow you to place that above my own efforts.
-Quarry owes me years, don't forget it and don't mistake it."
+Quarry owes me years."

 The lines of Quay, Kali had shown me, were meticulously drawn up out of the earth – great pains going to a not slow but methodical and lifelike growth.
 A raising, a teaching, a foundation, steady and earnest.
 Quarry was ravenous, a wildfire, clicking into their role and pursuing its end.
 The process was irrelevant.